 You can ask your lender to consider a “Short Sale.”
 This is where you are able to find a buyer for your home but the sale proceeds from selling it won’t cover the mortgage.
 You will need the lender to agree to accept “Less” than owed to let you sell the home.
 Banks will consider these types of sales but they can often take lots of time to get approved and often you can only be behind a certain amount and you will have to sell your home in a specific timeframe.

 Sell to a Friend and Rent Back

 If you can’t bear to move out, you could try to sell your house to a friend or an investor who will then lease the home back to you.
-You would sign a lease with affordable payments and also negotiate the “option to re-purchase” the house at a later date.
+You would sign a lease with affordable monthly payments and also negotiate the “option to re-purchase” the house at a later date.
 This gives you the right to buy back your home once your finances have improved.
 This option could work but you would need to get back into a position where you could get new financing and you would need to negotiate terms that you can live with for re-purchase price and timeframes.
 If you don’t re-purchase per your arrangement, you could end up being forced to move out when your lease expires.

 Things that DON’T work well

 Allowing the home to go to foreclosure is devastating to your financial situation, credit and psyche.
 Considering things like Bankruptcy to stop foreclosure likely won’t.
 Bankruptcy typically only “delays” the foreclosure.
-If you can’t recover in such a way to make the payments by reorganizing your debts, then a bankruptcy court will release the house from the bankruptcy action to allow the lender to foreclose it.
+If you can’t recover in such a way to make the payments by reorganizing your debts, then a bankruptcy court will release the house from the bankruptcy action to allow the mortgage company to foreclose it.